RustCrypto/password-hashes/password-auth/README.md

 ## About

-`password-auth` is a high-level password authentication library with a simple API which eliminates as much complexity and user choice as possible.
-It only has two functions:
+`password-auth` is a high-level password authentication library with a simple interface which eliminates as much complexity and user choice as possible.
+The core API consists of two functions:

 - [`generate_hash`]: generates a password hash from the provided password.
 The
 - [`verify_password`]: verifies the provided password against a password hash,